jihoyeo/blog/content/authors/admin/_index.md

 - Visitors
 ---

 Jiho is Ph.D.
 Candidate at KAIST, Transportation Operation and Planning for Sustainability Lab.
-His research interests include transportation operation, planning, traffic safety and analysis of transportation big data.
+His research interests include transportation network, traffic prediction, traffic safety and analysis of transportation big data and human mobility.
 Recent research topic is dynamic ride-sharing with deep learning and optimization.